 - You can supplement with Floradix, an excellent liquid herbal iron supplement, or take a B vitamin complex to boost those levels.

-- Try gelatin from grass fed cows in smoothies.
+- Try gelatin or collagen peptides from grass fed cows in smoothies.

 - Take a digestive enzyme to ensure you are digesting well and absorbing nutrients from your food.